 How high can a built-in dehumidifier pump push water?+

 Most built-in dehumidifier pumps handle 10 to 16 feet of vertical lift.
-The Hisense 70-Pint offers the highest lift at 16 feet, which is enough to pump water from a basement floor up to a first-floor sink or out a standard basement window.
+The Hisense 50-Pint and other models on this list offer sufficient vertical lift to pump water from a basement floor up to a first-floor sink or out a standard basement window.
 The vertical lift is measured from the pump outlet to the highest point of the drain hose.
 Horizontal distance adds minimal resistance, so you can generally run 20-30 additional feet of horizontal hose after reaching your maximum height.

 Do built-in dehumidifier pumps make a lot of noise?+

 The pump itself produces a brief hum when it activates to discharge water, typically lasting a few seconds to a minute.
 Reviewers across all four models on this list describe the pump noise as noticeable but not disruptive — comparable to a refrigerator compressor kicking on.
 The pump does not run continuously; it only activates when the internal reservoir reaches a certain level.
-Overall unit noise levels range from 48 dB (GE and TOSOT) to 52 dB (Hisense), which is comparable to a quiet conversation to a moderate refrigerator hum.
+Overall unit noise levels range from 48 dB (GE and Hisense) to 51 dB (Frigidaire), which is comparable to a quiet conversation to a moderate refrigerator hum.

 Can I still use the bucket on a pump dehumidifier?+